 Our immigration practice provides specialist advice to a wide range of high net worth individuals, private clients and corporate clients on personal and business immigration.

-We advise on all aspects of UK immigration, naturalisation and European rights of free movement, providing clear and practical guidance to relieve you of the confusion and frustration that the immigration system can often cause.
+We advise on all aspects of UK immigration and naturalisation, providing clear and practical guidance to relieve you of the confusion and frustration that the immigration system can often cause.
 We manage the process from start to finish, providing a thorough and reliable service designed to achieve a successful outcome.

 We regularly deal with the UK Visas and Immigration Department of the Home Office here in the UK as well as with British Embassies and Consulates throughout the world.
 Our close relationship with these departments and offices helps us achieve expedited consideration times for our clients.
-We are registered with UKVI’s Premium Service Centre and assist clients with submitting applications for consideration on a same day basis on short notice.
+We assist clients with submitting applications for consideration on a same day basis on short notice.

-As a full service firm we align our immigration advice with company commercial advice to ensure that owner-managers and senior employees with leave under Tier 1 or as representatives of overseas business set up and run their businesses in accordance with conditions of their leave.
+As a full service firm we align our immigration advice with company commercial advice to ensure that owner-managers and senior employees with leave as Investors, Entrepreneurs or as representatives of overseas business set up and run their businesses in accordance with conditions of their leave.
 We also advise UK businesses on human resources issues relating to employing foreign migrants.